wlerin/feralfilehosting/Feral Wiki/Other software/Kodi - Formerly XBMC - Connecting to Shares/readme.md

 Here is a brief overview of adding an SFTP share.
 It is not very difficult.

-First, download the XBMC for your platform from here [http://xbmc.org/download/](http://xbmc.org/download/)
+First, download the Kodi for your platform from here [http://kodi.tv/download/](http://kodi.tv/download/)

-Install XBMC using a Full installation.
+Install Kodi using a Full installation.

 Then run the program and and at the main menu go to the System Option.